Monday Open Access Clinic (Mornings only)

 Urgent cases are seen on the day.

 If your condition is non-urgent you can expect to see a GP within a few working days, though you may have to wait longer to see a particular GP.
 Nurses based in our practice treat patients for a wide range of common conditions.
-You can expect to see a nurse within one working day.
+You can expect to see a member of the Acute Illness Team within one working day.

 Tell us if you are in a telephone box.
 Say immediately if your call is an emergency.